Homemade Sourdough Ravioli | Fun Sourdough Recipe

 Take care to see that the ravioli are sealed and not leaking any filling.

-Bring 4-5 cups of water to a boil.
+Bring 4-5 cups of water to a rolling boil.
 Add 1 tbsp salt.

 Top with your favorite pasta sauce or a simple sauce of melted butter and olive oil with crushed garlic.